Flexible Physical Camouflage Generation Based on a Differential Approach: Introduction

-In response to the aforementioned challenges and in pursuit of an approach that allows for an adversarial in a sticker manner, enabling the selection of specific areas to cover with adversarial camouflage, we introduce a novel framework, termed Flexible Physical-camouflage Attack(FPA).
+In response to the aforementioned challenges, we are the first to propose a comprehensive, multi-view, differentiable adversarial camouflage generation framework from 2D textures to 3D targets, termed Flexible Physically-camouflage Attack (FPA).
 Diverging from traditional neural rendering approaches, we fashioned a renderer for adversarial camouflage by leveraging a differentiable mesh renderer framework.
 Within this framework, we harnessed modular differentiable rendering functions to simulate authentic lighting conditions and material variations, ensuring a nuanced representation of the 3D target's textures.
 This approach took into account variables such as lighting and material properties, contributing to a more realistic rendering outcome.
 Then, we learn the adversarial pattern from the diffusion model in a generative way and combine the designed adversarial loss and covert constraint loss to guarantee the adversarial camouflage's adversarial and covert nature in the physical world.
 Meanwhile, the camouflage in sticker mode can easily cover the target in the physical world without losing too much adversarial information.
 The contribution of this work can be summarized as follows: \begin{itemize} \item We established a rendering system rooted in a robust 3D framework, sidestepping the intricacies associated with training neural renderers and achieving heightened rendering efficiency.
-Meanwhile, in combination with the Blender tool, it can generate adversarial camouflage in the form of stickers, minimizing the loss of adversarial information for physical deployment and enhancing the flexibility for application in the physical world. \item We learn adversarial patterns from diffusion models, and the learned adversarial patterns are more realistic.
+This framework can randomly set the viewpoint of the 3D target, ambient light intensity, and material properties of the camouflage during the rendering process.
+It generates adversarial camouflage in the form of UV maps, minimizing the loss of adversarial information during physical deployment and enhancing flexibility in real-world applications. \item We are the first to propose using diffusion models to generate adversarial textures for 3D targets.
+We learn adversarial patterns from diffusion models, and the learned adversarial patterns are more realistic.
 This approach enables us to expedite the optimization process when generating higher-resolution adversarial camouflage while ensuring clearer camouflage textures. \item We introduce novel confrontation loss and concealment constraint loss, which effectively enhance the aggressiveness and concealment of camouflage, facilitating adaptation to diverse environments. \end{itemize}